SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

 ====================================

 Now that you have created our modifier, you need to register it.
 A good time to do this is during the ``GAMEREGISTRY`` Event.
-To register it, simply lsiten to :javadoc:`GameRegistryEvent.Register` then register from there.
+To register it, simply listen to :javadoc:`GameRegistryEvent.Register` then register from there.

 .. code-block:: java